 The Audit Committee, composed of Lyle Berman, Sigmund Weiss and Willem van Bokhorst, is charged with reviewing the Company's audit and meeting with the Company's independent accountants to review the Company's internal controls and financial management practices.
-The Audit Committee met once during the fiscal year ended January 31, 1996, with all members of the Committee in attendance.
+The Audit Committee met once during the fiscal year ended January 31, 1998, with all members of the Committee in attendance.

-The Option Committee, composed of George Winchell and Willem van Bokhorst, is empowered to oversee and make all decisions regarding the Company's 1989 Stock Option Plan (the 'Stock Option Plan'), functioning as the 'Committee' under the Plan.
-The Option Committee acted by unanimous written consent two times in the fiscal year ended January 31, 1996.
+The Option Committee, composed of George Winchell and Willem van Bokhorst, is empowered to oversee and make all decisions regarding the Company's 1989 Stock Option Plan (the '1989 Plan') and its 1997 Stock Option Plan (the '1997 Plan'), functioning as the 'Committee' under both plans.
+The Option Committee acted by unanimous written consent five times in the fiscal year ended January 31, 1998.
 The G-III Apparel Group, Ltd. Stock Option Plan For Non-Employee Directors (the 'Non-Employee Directors Plan') is administered by the Board of Directors.